* Japan cancels tender to purchase some U.S. wheat

 * EU preparing to test incoming shipments

-By Charles Abbott and Charlie Dunmore
+By Julie Ingwersen and Charles Abbott

 “Unless there’s a quick resolution, this is not going to be good for the export market,” said Art Liming, grain futures specialist with Citigroup.

 GM crops tolerate certain pesticides, allowing farmers to improve weed control and increase yields.
-Many consumers are wary of GM food, and few countries allow imports of such cereals for direct human consumption.

 Environmental activists expressed alarm at the discovery.